Pruritus (overview) L29.8

 This section has been translated automatically.

-For the subjective assessment of pruritus intensity, several measurement methods and procedures exist, such as the "Itch Severity Scale" or the Virtual Analog Scale (VAS), which distinguishes between 5 qualities (analog scale of 0-10), which are used here for the sake of simplicity:
+Several measurement methods and procedures exist for the subjective assessment of pruritus intensity, such as the "Itch Severity Scale" or the Virtual Analog Scale (VAS), which differentiates between 5 qualities (analog scale from 0-10), which for the sake of simplicity are listed here:

 • 0 = no pruritus